knutin/elli/README.md

 # elli - Erlang web server for HTTP APIs

-This project is experimenting with a different core architecture to create a webserver that can be the building block for a massive throughput, low latency HTTP API.
+Elli is a webserver aimed exclusively at building high-throughput, low-latency HTTP APIs.
 If robustness and performance is more important than a wide feature set, then `elli` might be for you.

 Elli is used in production at Wooga.

 ## About

-From operating and debugging a high-volume, low-latency app we have gained some valuable insight into what we want from a webserver.
+From operating and debugging high-volume, low-latency apps we have gained some valuable insight into what we want from a webserver.
 We want simplicity, robustness, performance, ease of debugging, visibility into strange client behaviour, really good instrumentation